 Susie’s Big Idea:

-Students will use bioengineering and biomimicry to replicate human body organs and systems.
-They will learn about various disorders and how these disorders affect the body, then explore the ways scientists and engineers are working to help the people affected.
-Finally, students will use their knowledge to design an ergonomic insulin pump, an inhaler that is easier for athletes to carry, a heart valve replacement and hip replacement, or another project of their choosing.
-Students will use programming to design sensors to create a glucose monitor, a pH sensor, an insulin patch and a bionic hand or leg.
-They will then go through the engineering design process, present their designs to the class, make revisions, and test again.
-These projects will show students that failure is normal and necessary in the development of innovative concepts.
-They will enable students to learn science and engineering concepts while practicing the soft skills that will benefit them in life as well as the classroom.
+Students used bioengineering and biomimicry to replicate human body organs and systems.
+They learned about various disorders and how these disorders affect the body, then explored the ways scientists and engineers are working to help the people affected.
+Students used programming to design sensors to create a glucose monitor, a pH sensor, an insulin patch and a bionic hand.
+They learned about and participated in the engineering design process, presented their designs to the class, made revisions, and tested again.
+The projects showed students that failure is normal and necessary in the development of innovative concepts.
+Students were enabled to learn science and engineering concepts while practicing the soft skills that will benefit them in life as well as the classroom.

 Susie loves any activity that involves being outside – especially rock climbing.